fibo/fibo.github.io/_posts/2014-09-07-math-on-github-pages.md

 * {{ "{% include math/inline/for-any-real.html " }}%}
 * {{ "{% include math/display/matrix.html " }}%}

-## Structured solution

-Actually I am using the process explained above, for a NodeJS package.
-So I install [KaTeX cli][katex] locally, and it is declared in my package deps.
-There are npm scripts that generate snippets on every build.
-Check out my [algebra][algebra] NodeJS package code, to see how its blog is generated.

 [algebra]: http://g14n.info/algebra "algebra"
 [LaTeX]: http://www.latex-project.org/ "LaTeX"
 [gh-pages]: https://pages.github.com/ "GitHub Pages"